-The Office of the Special Envoy for Holocaust Issues, Nicholas Dean, develops and implements U.S. policy with respect to the return of Holocaust-era assets to their rightful owners, compensation for wrongs committed during the Holocaust, and Holocaust remembrance.
-The Office does this in a manner that complements and supports broader U.S. interests and initiatives in a Europe committed to democracy, pluralism, human rights, and tolerance.
-The Office seeks to bring a measure of justice and assistance to Holocaust victims and their families and to create an infrastructure to assure that the Holocaust is remembered properly and accurately.
-This is an important issue in our bilateral relations with countries of central and eastern Europe and with the state of Israel.
+The Office of the Special Envoy for Holocaust Issues, established in 1999, develops and implements U.S. policy to return Holocaust-era assets to their rightful owners, secure compensation for Nazi-era wrongs, and ensure that the Holocaust is remembered and commemorated appropriately.
+The Offices supports the U.S. Government interest in a Europe committed to democracy, pluralism, human rights, and tolerance.
+The Office works to provide a measure of justice to and assist Holocaust victims and their families, and to create an infrastructure that assures future generations will remember the Holocaust in an historically accurate manner.

-Much of the Office's work relates to bringing closure to issues left outstanding during the Cold War.
-Before 1989, the governments of Russia and its satellites refused to permit research into Holocaust questions or the payment of compensation to Holocaust victims and their heirs.
-The end of communist governments in eastern Europe made it possible to extend Holocaust programs to those countries.
+Specifically, the Office seeks to bring closure to Holocaust-era issues left outstanding during the Cold War.
+Before 1989, the Soviet Union and its satellites refused to permit research into Holocaust questions or consider restitution to Holocaust victims and their heirs.
+The end of communist governments in Eastern Europe made it possible to extend Holocaust programs to these countries.

-In addition, the Office has been involved in facilitating negotiations to reach, and in implementing, various agreements on the subject of Holocaust-era claims.
-Class action suits in the United States in the 1990's set the stage for the negotiation of a settlement agreement with Swiss Banks and executive agreements with Germany, France, and Austria that dealt with claims arising from unpaid Holocaust-era insurance policies, as the use of forced and slave labor, the illegal seizure of private and communal property, and other personal injuries.
-The Special Envoy is a member of the boards of directors overseeing the French and German payments programs.
-He maintains close relations with Austrian officials administering the programs negotiated with the Austrian Government.
-He also serves as an ex-officio member of the Holocaust Memorial Council (the board of directors of the U.S. Holocaust Memorial Museum).
+Class action lawsuits in the United States in the 1990s set the stage for the negotiation of a settlement agreement with Swiss banks and executive agreements with Germany, France, and Austria that dealt with claims arising from unpaid Holocaust-era insurance policies, the use of forced and slave labor, the illegal seizure of private and communal property, and other personal injuries.
+The U.S. Special Envoy leads advocacy on these issues as well, and serves on the boards of several institutions and international organizations dedicated to Holocaust-era restitution and remembrance.

 In addition, the Office of the Special Envoy: